Kkritos/Rapster/README.md

 This should create five files: ``Results/mergers.txt``, ``Results/evolution.txt``, ``Results/hardening.txt``, ``Results/tdes.txt``, and ``Results/outputBHs.pkl`` inside the newly created folder Results/ within your current directory.
 To check and verify whether you have produced these files correctly, we include the corresponding files ``/Rapster/Example/Results_Test/mergers.txt``, ``/Rapster/Example/Results_Test/evolution.txt``, ``/Rapster/Example/Results_Test/hardening.txt``, ``/Rapster/Example/Results_Test/tdes.txt``, and ``/Rapster/Example/Results_Test/outputBHs.npz``, where /Rapster/ is the root directory of the repository, with data that should match your output.

 We also include a Python notebook ``/Rapster/Example/example.ipynb`` that loads the data results from ``/Rapster/Example/Results_Test/`` and does some plots.
 As a check, the user is encouraged to load their simulated results and redo the plots in the provided example notebook.

+To run the notebook, open jupyterlab:

+> jupyter-lab &

 ##### Suggestion:
 Using different seed values yields different system realizations under the same initial conditions.
 Passing the argument ``$RANDOM`` in the -S flag (capitalized ``S`` for the seed flag, lowercase ``s`` for the spin flag) simulates the star cluster with a pseudo-randomly generated number.
 Notice that this syntax works only in the bash environment.